-Harrell, who has been the House speaker since 2005 and a House member since 1993, repeatedly has denied that he has done anything wrong, and he has not been charged with any criminal or administrative violations.
+Harrell, who has been the House speaker since 2005 and was elected to the House in 1992, repeatedly has denied that he has done anything wrong, and he has not been charged with any criminal or administrative violations.

 Harrell or his spokesman, Greg Foster, could not be immediately reached for comment this afternoon.
 They typically do not return messages from The Nerve.